nikhilvish201/Super-Store-Sales-Dashboard/README.md

 Standard shipping is the most preferred shipping mode.

 Sales and profit show an upward YoY trend with occasional monthly volatility.
+5-Day Sales Forecast – Key Insights
+1. Sales show extreme day-to-day volatility — forecasting is harder than normal.

+Your historical line (top chart) is highly noisy, meaning the business doesn’t follow a smooth pattern.
+This usually happens because of:

+inconsistent order volumes

+promotional spikes

+seasonality mixed with random activity

+returns and cancellations

+Impact:
+The model’s confidence interval becomes wider — which you can clearly see in the shaded forecast area.

+**2. The forecast suggests a moderate short-term increase in sales.

+In the bottom chart, the yellow forecast line for the upcoming 15 days trends slightly upward, not downward.

+So the model expects:

+sales to rise

+but not dramatically

+and with a wide uncertainty band

+This is realistic for a store with high noise and no clear seasonality.

+3. The confidence interval is large — meaning your future demand is unpredictable.

+The shaded prediction band is very wide, which signals the model is saying:

+“Sales will increase, but I can’t predict the exact number with high certainty.”

+This happens when historical data has:

+too many spikes

+irregular seasonality

+missing patterns

+Action:
+You need to break forecasting down by:

+product category

+region

+or weekly aggregation

+This will reduce noise and increase accuracy.

+4. California dominates total sales and will heavily influence your forecast accuracy.

+The “Sum of Sales by State” bar chart shows:

+California massively outweighs other states

+New York is a distant second

+Most other states barely contribute

+If California has volatile behavior, your total sales prediction will also be volatile.

+Action:
+Forecast separately for top states instead of aggregating everything.

+5. Your model is picking up a post–holiday dip followed by a recovery.

+End of December → early January shows a drop (historical trend).
+The forecast expects a stabilized recovery, which aligns with typical retail behavior after holidays.

+This is why the first few forecast points are lower, then rise gradually.

 📁 Tools & Techniques Used